hyperledger/fabric/docs/source/identity/identity.md

 Authorities who issue digital certificates to parties (e.g., users of a service, service provider), who then use them to authenticate themselves in the messages they exchange with their environment.
 A CA's Certificate Revocation List (CRL) constitutes a reference for the certificates that are no longer valid.
-Revocation of a certificate can happen fora number of reasons.
+Revocation of a certificate can happen for a number of reasons.
 For example, a certificate may be revoked because the cryptographic private material associated to the certificate has been exposed.

 Although a blockchain network is more than a communications network, it relies on the